kamahell87/kamahell87.github.io/_posts/2023-06-05-embracing-the-chaotic-beauty-of-self-hosting.md

 layout: post
 title: "Embracing the Chaotic Beauty of Self-Hosting: A Love Story"
 date: 2023-06-05 19:00:00
-categories: blog stories
+categories: blog micro-novels
-tags: homelab blog
+tags: stories AI-generated self-hosted
 ---

 Once upon a time, in a land far, far away, there lived a curious internet adventurer named A1ic3.
 A1ic3 loved exploring the vast digital wilderness, but she was tired of relying on third-party platforms to host her website.
 She yearned for independence, control, and a dash of chaos.
 Little did she know that her quest for self-hosting would lead her down a path filled with hilarious mishaps and unexpected moments of beauty.